antlanc7/Chord_Identifier/README.md

-A fork of a plugin based on this repository https://github.com/rousselmanu/msc_plugins
+A fork of a plugin based on this repository: https://github.com/rousselmanu/msc_plugins

-but adapted for MuseScore3
+adapted for MuseScore3, thanks to Ziya Mete Demircan